 What happens during the treatment and how long does is take?

-Generally, the course of treatment takes 4-6 hours.
-This can be done over a period of weeks or occasionally someone may choose to receive it up to 6 hours in one day.
+Generally, the course of treatment takes about 3-4 hours.
+This can be done over a period of weeks or occasionally someone may choose to receive the process in one day.
 Initially there is an assessment to determine current level brain functioning (30 minutes).
 The majority of the time the client lies (fully clothed) on a massage table while the practitioner uses meridian points and muscle testing from applied physiology to activate the various areas of the brain.
 This often requires the practitioner to lightly touch acupressure points on the front of the body and the head.
 After activating the appropriate acupressure points, the client’s head is gently held to increase energy flow to the intended part of the brain.
 At the end of the course of treatment, the assessment will be reviewed to confirm an increased ability in learning functions.

 Generally there are no negative side effects.
 If sessions are long, the client may experience passing fatigue or pressure in one’s head.
 However, every effort will be made to work at a pace that is comfortable for the client.